kristin-henry-sf/dataPython/README.md

+This project location is now closed.
+For updates, please see it's new location: https://github.com/KristinHenry/dataPython

 # dataPython

 The purpose of this project is to create a tool for cleaning up messy spreadsheets into well-formed csv files ready for analysis and saving to a database.
 Written in Python.